Alluxio/alluxio/docs/en/Running-Tachyon-on-EC2.md

 {% include Running-Tachyon-on-EC2/ssh-TachyonMaster.md %}

-All software is installed under the root directory, e.g. Tachyon is installed in `/tachyon`, and Hadoop is installed in `/hadoop`.
+All software is installed under the root directory, e.g. Tachyon is installed in `/tachyon`.

 On the `TachyonMaster` node, you can run tests against Tachyon to check its health: